dorkodu/loom/README.md

 **Loom - the Minimalist Dependency Utility for PHP**

-Loom helps you handle and automate the autoloading process (weaving) of (in)dependent code bundles in PHP applications.
+Loom helps you automate the autoloading process (weaving, as we say :D) of (in)dependent code bundles in PHP projects.\
+It's a simple CLI util written in PHP.
+We created it to solve autoloading problem in a simple & efficient way.\
+It is minimalistic, it works offline, and on a per project basis.

-See [https://libre.dorkodu.com/loom](https://libre.dorkodu.com/loom) for further knowledge and documentation.
+See [the project website](https://libre.dorkodu.com/loom) for further knowledge and documentation.

 Installation / Usage